What is the Sony A7 III?

 Eye AF, which by default is assigned to the Center button can be extremely useful, especially as it works in continuous focusing mode.
 I found it very helpful when shooting portraits or photographing the dancers, but it doesn’t always spot the eyes so you have to be ready to react.

-With 24Mp the A7 III isn’t going to match the 42Mp A7R III for detail, but for much of its native sensitivity (ISO) range it captures a high level of detail.
+With a resolution of 24Mp, the A7 III isn’t going to match the 42Mp A7R III for detail, but for much of its native sensitivity (ISO) range, it captures a high level of detail.

 Even images captured at ISO 51,200 look good.
-The jpegs have a slight exture visible at 100% and show some signs of noise reduction, but they’re not objectionable.
-I’m looking forward to seeing what the raw files can do when the software is available to process them.
+The jpegs have a slight texture visible at 100% and show some signs of noise reduction, but they’re not objectionable.
+The raw files give you the option to avoid this noise reduction so you can have slightly more textured images with more detail.

 Exposure and Colour

 The A7 III’s viewfinder and screen can display the image as it will be captured so you can adjust the exposure before taking the shot.
 I found myself adjusting the exposure compensation dial quite a bit during my time with it at the press event.
 I’ll look into this in more detail when I have longer with the camera.

 In its auto white balance setting the A7 III’s shots sometimes vary in colour a little depending upon the image composition.
 It’s not a dramatic shift in colour, but when the images are side by side it’s noticeable.
 For this reason, I usually either use a preset white balance or a Custom value that I set manually.